bwa55221/de10_nano/README.md

 ```
 ~/de10_nano/create_sdcard_image.sh
 ```
+* A bootscript can be added to the FAT partition of the SD card image being created.
+More details on this here: https://github.com/zangman/de10-nano/blob/master/docs/Creating-a-Bootscript.md

 Insert an SD Card into the build maching and run the script for writing the SD card image:
 ```